brandtkilian/Shookroot/README.md

 # Shookroot

-Project for fun which goal is to generate music with the popular [Karpathy's char-rnn](https://github.com/karpathy/char-rnn)
+Project for fun which goal is to process data to generate music with the popular [Karpathy's char-rnn](https://github.com/karpathy/char-rnn).

 ## requirements